|

 Industry, London, organised by The Institute of Nanotechnology.

-Barfoed: Material Innovation
+M.(2007): Material Innovation - inspired

-- inspired by nature, Danish Metallurgical
+by nature, Danish Metallurgical Society

-Society - Annual Winter Meeting, Middelfart 10-12 January 2007, 10
+- Annual Winter Meeting, Middelfart 10-12 January 2007, 10 pages.

-naturen, Teknisk Nyt Special, Nr.
+Teknisk Nyt Special, Nr.
 5a, Vol. 14, April 2007, p.25-26.

 and metallic sheen in beetle shells- a biomimetic search for material